On the low adoption of automated testing in FOSSOctober 15, 2018

 For projects of any value and significance, having such a comprehensive automated test suite is nowadays considered a standard software engineering practice.
-Why, then, don't we see more prominent FOSS projects employing this practice, or, when they do, why is it often employed poorly?
+Why, then, don't we see more prominent, and certainly valuable, FOSS projects employing this practice, or, when they do, why is it often employed poorly?
+1

 In this post I will highlight some of the reasons that I believe play a role in the low adoption of proper automated testing in FOSS projects, and argue why these reasons may be misguided.
 I will focus on topics that are especially relevant from a FOSS perspective, omitting considerations, which, although important, are not particular to FOSS.

 My hope is that by shedding some light on this topic, more FOSS projects will consider employing an automated test suite.

 As you can imagine, I am a strong proponent of automating testing, but this doesn't mean I consider it a silver bullet.
 I do believe, however, that it is an indispensable tool in the software engineering toolbox, which should only be forsaken after careful consideration.

 Most FOSS projects, at least those not supported by some commercial entity, don't come with any warranty; it's even stated in the various licenses!
 The lack of any formal obligations makes it relatively inexpensive, both in terms of time and money, to have the occasional bug in the codebase.
 This means that there are fewer incentives for the developer to spend extra resources to try to safeguard against bugs.
 When bugs come up, the developers can decide at their own leisure if and when to fix them and when to release the fixed version.
 Easy!